061375/IQMS-PLSQL-Snippets/aq_trigger_bi_ps_ticket.md

 # aq_trigger_bi_ps_ticket
-## Automatically add a note when new pick ticket is added for specified customer(s)
+## Automatically add a note when new pick ticket is added for specified customer(s).
+## The note can be added in the Inventory module under -> Documents ( see [Documentation](Auto-Populate%20Pick%20Ticket%20Notes.pdf) )
 ## Jeremy Heminger <jeremy.heminger@aquamor.com>, <contact@jeremyheminger.com>

                                                 ᓚᘏᗢ

 # Versions